Studies

 The Franco-German Doctoral College (DFDK) “New Critical Theory and Decentralized Epistemologies” is a cooperative project between the University of Tübingen and the Université Toulouse II Jean Jaurès.
 The doctoral program promotes interdisciplinary research and interdisciplinary approaches that critically address the challenges of a time characterized by different forms of thought and epistemologies.
 The DFGK finances research stays at the respective partner university and regularly organizes its own international events.
 It enables double degrees (cotutelle) and longer research stays as well as the sustainable integration of doctoral students into excellent research networks in France, Germany and other countries within and outside Europe.
 Doctoral students from the fields of cultural theory, philosophy, cultural and literary studies, history and related disciplines are eligible to apply, provided that adequate supervision is guaranteed in Tübingen and Toulouse.

-In addition to the persons named here, other university lecturers can act as supervisors by arrangement.
+In addition to the persons named here, other university lecturers may act as supervisors, by arrangement.

 Doctoral students are supported during their stay at the partner university with a mobility allowance of €700 per month (the maximum duration is 18 months).